VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 1 - On-chain Arbiters).md

 }
 ```

-**Key Features**:
+**Key Implementation Aspects**:

-1. **Asynchronous Voting**: Votes are cast over multiple transactions, allowing time for deliberation
-2. **Configurable Quorum**: Each obligation can have different voting requirements
-3. **Early Completion**: Voting ends when outcome is mathematically determined
-4. **Vote Transparency**: All votes are recorded on-chain with events
+1. **State Storage**: The contract maintains a mapping (`voteStatuses`) that persists state between transactions
+2. **Process Accumulation**: Multiple transactions (`castVote`) modify the stored state incrementally
+3. **Completion Detection**: The arbiter tracks when the process reaches a deterministic outcome
+4. **Deferred Validation**: `checkObligation` returns false until the process completes, then returns the final decision

 **When to use this pattern**:

-- Multi-signature approval workflows
-- DAO governance decisions
-- Dispute resolution systems
-- Any scenario requiring distributed consensus
+- Validation that requires waiting for external events or timeouts
+- Processes that need multiple parties to submit data before validation
+- Scenarios where validation depends on accumulating evidence over time
+- Any validation that cannot be deterministically computed in a single transaction

+**Pattern Variations**:

+- **Time-based**: Wait for a specific time period before allowing validation
+- **Oracle-based**: Wait for external data submission from trusted sources
+- **Challenge-based**: Allow a challenge period before finalizing validation
+- **Threshold-based**: Accumulate metrics/scores until a threshold is reached

-**Alternative Implementation Note**: This voting functionality could also be implemented as a separate voting contract that aggregates votes and submits the final result to `TrustedOracleArbiter`.
-This approach would:
+**Alternative Implementation Note**: Rather than implementing complex multi-transaction logic directly in an arbiter, you could also create a separate contract that manages the multi-step process and then submits a final result to `TrustedOracleArbiter`.
+This separation of concerns can make the system more modular and reusable.

-- Separate voting logic from arbitration logic
-- Allow reuse of existing infrastructure
-- Enable different voting mechanisms (weighted, ranked choice, etc.)

 ## Implementing SDK extensions